 To help you through this process, Dr. Kuechle works closely with you to identify and defuse stressors in your life.
 He takes the time necessary to get to know you and the feelings you’re experiencing.
 With his assistance, you can determine the root cause of any stress you feel.
 His knowledge and expertise allow him to provide you with effective solutions that reduce stress and anxiety.

 Strategies for Stress Management

 Once you’ve found what causes your stress, focus on what you can control.
 Eliminate the realistic stressors and develop consistent de-stressing habits.
-Instead of watching TV or responding to texts in bed after work - take a walk, or read a book.
+Instead of responding to texts while in bed or watching TV after work - take a walk, or read a book.
 Maintaining a healthy diet, exercising regularly, and getting enough quality sleep, will ease feelings of stress and help you relax.

 Also, make a conscious effort to set aside time for yourself and for relaxation.
 Alone time can be whatever you need it to be.
 Some people like doing activities such as tai chi, yoga, or meditation, but you can also treat yourself to something simple, like taking a bubble bath, listening to music, or watching a funny movie.
 Finally, don’t feel like you have to solve your stress on your own.
 Reach out to your family and friends.
 Whether you need help with a problem or just need someone to listen, find a person who will be there to positively reinforce and support you.
 If stress becomes chronic, don’t hesitate to seek the help of a therapist.